 This news isn’t really shocking, is it?
 Consumers spent nearly $100 billion dollars on their pets in 2019.
-If you want to cash in some of that revenue this year, find out how with our guide to pet branding marketing in 2020 and beyond.
+If you want to cash in some of that revenue this year, find out how with our guide to pet branding marketing.

 Marketing Strategies for Pet and Animal Brands

 Though we’d argue that the following statement is true for every business, it’s especially true for pet industry brands in 2020.
 Whether you sell leashes or lawn darts, your business needs a strong brand to reach customers, communicate your value, and stand out from the competition.